 Never before has the right weight of the tennis balls been such a big story for authors and professional players worldwide.
 Some tennis balls being overweight created significant problems for the players.
 Many of them were suffering from wrist pain since more power was needed to throw the ball away.
-In addition, the ball wasn’t easy to reach the opponent and many times stopped on the net reducing the quality of the game.
+Also, the ball wasn’t easy to reach the opponent and many times stopped on the net, reducing the quality of the game.

 » A standard tennis ball weighs about 56g-58g.

 » Tennis balls should weigh between 1.975-2.095 ounces (between 56.0 g and 59.4 g ).

 Between 2 – 2.5 ounces.

 Impacts on players when using the wrong sized tennis balls.

 Many times, in the past, we have seen tournaments being played with the wrong kind of tennis balls.
 Some of them have been extremely underweight and lighter than the approved weight creating a series of problems for the tennis players.
 First, the possibility of being injured dramatically increases with the decrease of the tennis ball weight.
 This is because the increased speed of the tennis ball may be difficult to anticipate by the opponent and give him a great shock when hitting him.

 Moreover, there are special knee and hip problems related with the lighter tennis balls.
 Many players trying to cope up with the long distances that the ball makes are getting injured when using knees and hips to stretch their body and ultimately hit the ball.
 The lighter ball easily misses its course and can be found out of the tennis court.
 This is why the perfectly balanced tennis ball that has the right weight really has to be taken into account before great competitions.

 What are the results of the tennis player equipment when using the wrong type of ball?